Cash Flow Forecasting 101: A Small Business Owner's Guide

 Start with your current bank balance.
 Add (or subtract) each month's net cash flow.
 The running balance shows your projected bank account at the end of each month.

 If that number ever goes negative, you have a problem to solve.
-If it dips below your comfort threshold (I recommend keeping at least three months of expenses in reserve), you need a plan.
+If it dips below your comfort threshold (many advisors recommend keeping at least three months of expenses in reserve), it's worth building a plan.

 Accounting for Seasonal Swings